imuworks/MPU9250_VMA/README.md

 magX |  70 | -30
 maxY | 110 |  10

-You can calcurate offset values like this.
+You can calculate offset values like this.

 ```
 maxXOffset = - (magXMax + magXMin) / 2